 - Pull the tag end of your line back through the loop created with the completion of step #3.

 - Pull tightly on each segment of the line to cinch your knot in place.

 Pro Tip: After tying your hook, be sure to test the integrity of your knot.
 This can be done by carefully grasping the hook away from its point, and gently pulling on your line.
 It is better for your knot to fail now, than when a fish is at the end of your line.

-It is important to not harbor unrealistic expectations when fishing for the first time.
-You might, or might not, find success during your initial outing.
+It is essential not to harbor unrealistic expectations when fishing for the first time.
+You might or might not find success during your initial outing.
 Regardless of the outcome, you will learn more about the sport with every fishing trip, thereby building proficiency along the way.

 One can expect to encounter minor difficulties when fishing for the first time, such as tangled lines, lost fish, and wayward casts.
-While this is to be expected, it is important to decide as to the root cause of such difficulties, so that corrective actions can be made.
+While this is expected, it is crucial to decide the root cause of such difficulties to take corrective actions.

 Pro Tip: Before striking out for your first fishing adventure, make sure to have a couple of possible destinations in mind.
 This allows you to have a back-up plan at the ready, in the event that other anglers have beat you to your primary spot, or fishing at your initial destination proves unproductive.

 In most regions, panfish of any type tend to be among the easiest fish to catch.
 This includes crappie, bluegill, and various species of sunfish.
 The term panfish is used collectively to describe fish of small size, which can easily fit in a frying pan, hence the term “pan” fish.